 Working for a growing charity can be just as daunting as working for a well-established one.
 You’re a small team trying to make a big impact with limited resources.
 It’s hard, but it’s definitely possible.

-I manage communications at Charity Right: a small but growing charity in Bradford.
+I used to manage communications at Charity Right: a small but growing charity in Bradford.
 Here are my top tips for making sure your growing charity continues to grow.

 1. Know why you’re different